hawkinsw/CPPTimes/templates.md

 Tupperware is a good, simple container for keeping food fresh and we can use it to store our leftover pizza.

+Let’s translate this discussion into the world of the computer by defining a _Stored Pizza_ abstract data type (ADT) and implementing it with a data structure (using a `class`).
+The _Stored Pizza_ ADT will have a single characteristic -- the name of the type -- and a single behavior -- _is it fresh?_ -- that will respond with a determination of whether the leftover slice is fresh.

-Let’s translate this discussion into the world of the computer by defining a `Pizza` data structure (using a `class`) to represent pizzas. `Pizza` will have a single member variable – a `std::string` that holds the name of the type of pizza. `Pizza` will have a getter member function named `getDish` that returns the type of the pizza (as a `std::string`). `Pizza` will also have a member function named `isFresh` that returns whether the pizza is still fresh (as a `bool`).
+We can implement this _Stored Pizza_ ADT with a `StoredPizza` class in C++.
+The class will have a single data member – a `std::string` that holds the name of the type of pizza.[^getter] `StoredPizza` will also have a member function named `isFresh` that returns whether the pizza is still fresh (as a `bool`).
 The `isFresh` function will take two parameters:

 1. The date the pizza was originally baked (as a `std::chrono::year_month_day`); and
 2. Whether the pizza has been sealed up after being stored (as a `bool`).

+[^getter]: We will write a _getter_ for that data member, too, but I bet you already thought of that!

 As good C++ developers should, we separate the declaration of the `Pizza` class from its implementation: